jacksenechal/resume/resume.md

 Introduction
 ------------

+*Software engineer with strong people and management skills, seeking a lead developer or engineering manager role.*

+As an engineer I care deeply about quality, detail and precision, not only at the code level but throughout the product.
+I temper my perfectionism with a relentless drive to ship, because a product is only as good as its usefulness to actual people.

+As a leader I bring empathy, warmth, and clarity of communication.
+I stick to the goal at hand while holding the big picture.

+I enjoy creating lucid user experiences, designing robust software architectures, and optimizing operations and processes.

 I'm seeking a vibrant environment of innovation, a strong team practicing Agile methodologies, and a culture of excellence.
-It is more than a day job, it is a platform to launch big ideas.
+It is more than a day job, it is a platform for ideas and innovation at the global level.

-I am an engineer with a *passion for humanity*.
-I wish to build lucid tools to help navigate the rapid changes lying ahead in society, technology and the environment.
-To that end I have a deep interest in distributed systems, *engineering for [emergence][]*, standards and open infrastructure, and tools that facilitate collaboration, communication, and education.
-I value foresight, innovation, multidimensional thinking, and appropriate application of technology.
-I am existentially intolerant of the status quo.

 Industry Experience
 -------------------